hecker147/some-code/README.md

 # some-code
-this is some code i wanted to make beacuse i was bored and it was in python btw this is my first github/python progect and plz say anything if hello.py doesent work i appriciate your veiws and comments if anyone has any tips, please tell me if possible for github in genaral or python thanks!
+this is some code i wanted to make beacuse i was bored and it was in python btw this is my first github/python progect and plz say anything if hello.py  or others doesent work i appriciate your veiws and comments if anyone has any tips, please tell me if possible for github in genaral or python thanks!